billyplus/fastproto/README.md

 It works with grpc.

-Option one: Replace the default codec for `proto`
+Option 1.
+Replace the default codec for `proto`

 ``` golang
 import "google.golang.org/grpc/encoding"